 I'll mostly let the photos do the talking here, but you can see just how gorgeous this meat is.
 I believe the above is beef tongue and beef tenderloin.

 It grilled easily and quickly, and was delicious on its own or dipped into one of the array of sauces that I was given.
 In addition, after every course had been served, cooked, and eaten, the very attentive server would come and replace the grill.

 Man, that meat was fantastic.

-Our meal at Kintan was a great experience, from start to finish.
-It was one of the pricier places that we ended up eating at, but the value is definitely on point.
-If you're a fan of really great meats and amazing service, like we are, then you'd also love Kintan.
+The meal at Kintan was a great experience, from start to finish.
+It was one of the pricier places that I ended up eating at, but the value is definitely on point.
+If you're a fan of really great meats and amazing service, like I am, then you'd also love Kintan.

 One of my favourite places that we went in Tokyo, and one of my favourite meals, was inside of Ebisu Yokocho.